Financial

 3. National Insurance (NI)

-NI is a form of tax which is used to pay for different kinds of benefits including health, social care and pensions.
-Similarly to income tax, NI is based on how much you earn and both employees and employers have to pay NI.
-If you want to learn more about how NI works, we recommend you look into it on the HMRC website.
+National Insurance is a form of tax used to pay for different kinds of benefits; including health, social care and pensions.
+Similarly to income tax, NI is based on how much you earn; both employees and employers have to pay NI.
+If you’d like to learn more about how NI works, we recommend looking at the HMRC website.

 What is Benefit in Kind (BIK) tax?

-Can I get a salary sacrifice if I get an hourly wage (PAYE)?
+Can I get an EV with salary sacrifice if I’m paid an hourly wage (PAYE)?

 What is a salary sacrifice car scheme example?

-Warren lives in England and is looking to get a Honda E and his salary is £26,000 a year, meaning that his monthly gross salary is £2,166.67.
-Warrens wants to drive electric and lease term of 48 months and anticipates the mileage to be around 5,000 miles every year.
+Warren lives in England and is looking to get a Honda E with a salary of £26,000 per year.
+Warren’s gross salary is £2,166.67.
+He’d like a lease term of 48 months and anticipates the mileage to be around 5,000 miles every year.

 Below are two options of leasing an electric car, one using loveelectric’s salary sacrifice scheme and one using a standard lease agreement.